A Gross--Kohnen--Zagier Type Theorem for Higher-Codimensional Heegner Cycles: Relations between CM Cycles

-A result related to the case $b_{-}=1$ for modular curves is given in \cite{[Zh]}, and states that the images of $m$-codimensional CM cycles in the Kuga--Sato variety $W_{2m}$ over modular curves in a certain vector space are related to a Hecke submodule of a certain vector-valued Hecke module of modular forms of weight $2m+2$ (see Theorem 0.3.1 of that reference, with $k=m+1$).
-Theorem 0.2.1 of \cite{[Zh]} points to the direction that these cycles are coefficients of a modular form of weight $2m+2$ in this vector space.
-Applying the Shimura correspondence to the modular form of weight $\frac{3}{2}+m$ obtained from our Theorem \ref{main} gives a (vector-valued) modular form of weight $2m+2$, which may be related to the modular form of \cite{[Zh]}.
-Furthermore, \cite{[H]} defines, for any $m$, a map on the Heegner divisors on $X_{0}(N)$ into some elliptic curve, and conjectures that the images of these divisors under this map correspond to the coefficients of a modular form of weight $2m+2$.
-In some cases this map coincides with the Abel-Jacobi map on the CM cycles into a certain sub-torus of the intermediate Jacobian of the Kuga--Sato variety $W_{2m}$, and \cite{[H]} supplies numerical evidence that this is true in some other cases as well.
+Theorems 0.2.1 and 0.3.1 of \cite{[Zh]} (with $k=m+1$) relate the images of $m$-dimensional CM cycles in the Kuga--Sato variety $W_{2m}$ over modular curves in a certain vector space to modular forms of weight $2m+2$.
+Such a modular form may be related to the modular form of weight $\frac{3}{2}+m$ obtained from our Theorem \ref{main} by the Shimura--Shintani correspondence.
+This may also indicate, once a relation between our construction and the one in \cite{[Zh]} is established, that Conjecture \ref{hwmftrans} may be true, since otherwise the power series from Theorem \ref{main} must lie in a strict quotient Hecke module.
+Furthermore, \cite{[H]} defines, for any $m$, a map on the Heegner divisors on $X_{0}(N)$ into some elliptic curve.
+This reference conjectures that the images of these divisors under this map correspond to the coefficients of a modular form of weight $2m+2$.
+In some cases this map coincides with the Abel-Jacobi map on the CM cycles into a certain sub-torus of the intermediate Jacobian of the Kuga--Sato variety $W_{2m}$. \cite{[H]} supplies numerical evidence that this is true in some other cases as well.